JanKaram2020/vitest-tutorial/README.md

        setupFiles: ['./tests/setupTests.ts'],
       },
     });

-`@vitejs/plugin-react` enables HMR for react in development.
+`@vitejs/plugin-react` enables HMR for react in development.<br/>
-`vite-tsconfig-paths` makes vite use the paths defined in your tsconfig.
+`vite-tsconfig-paths` makes vite use the paths defined in your tsconfig.<br/>
-`environment: 'jsdom'` by default the environment is `node` which means that any code meant for the browser can't run in the test, so we use jsdom which provides a browser like environment to run the test in it.
+`environment: 'jsdom'` by default the environment is `node` which means that any code meant for the browser can't run in the test
+, so we use jsdom which provides a browser like environment to run the test in it.

-### and `tests/setupTests.ts`    with the following code
+### and `tests/setupTests.ts`    with the following code (in case of React testing)

     import '@testing-library/jest-dom/vitest';
     import { afterEach } from 'vitest';
     import { cleanup } from '@testing-library/react';